 Of course, by implication, if one knows the position of a satellite relative to a sensor on the Earth's surface, then, obviously, it is possible to extrapolate the position of the sensor on the Earth's surface.
 The result is a positioning system that uses extraterrestrial objects to determine positions on the Earth's surface.
 The idea of using satellites to get positions on the Earth has a history of many decades.

 Other optical systems are much more accurate.
 One called SLR (Satellite Laser Ranging) is similar to measuring the distance to a satellite using a sophisticated EDM.
 A laser aimed from the earth to satellites equipped with retro reflectors yields the range.
-It is instructive that two current GPS satellites carry onboard corner cube reflectors for exactly this purpose.
-The GPS space vehicles numbered SVN 35 (PRN 05) and SVN 36 (PRN 06) have been equipped with Laser Retro-reflector Arrays (LRA), thereby allowing ground stations to separate the effect of errors attributable to satellite clocks from errors in the satellite’s ephemerides.
-The second of these was launched in 1994 and is still in service.
+It is instructive that all new GNSS satellites, except GPS, are equipped with lasers onboard corner cube reflectors (aka Laser Retroreflector Arrays, LRAs) for exactly this purpose.
+The GPS space vehicles numbered SVN 35 (PRN 05) and SVN 36 (PRN 06) were equipped with LRAs, thereby allowing ground stations to separate the effect of errors attributable to satellite clocks from errors in the satellite’s ephemerides.
+Neither of them is still in service, but the plan is to have LRAs on all upcoming GPS III satellites.

 The same technique, called LLR (Lunar Laser Ranging), is used to measure distances to the moon using corner cube reflector arrays left there during manned missions.
 There are four available arrays - three of them set during Apollo missions and one during the Soviet Lunokhod 2 mission.
 These techniques can achieve positions of centimeter precision when information is gathered from several stations.
 However, one drawback is that the observations must be spread over long periods, up to a month, and they, of course, depend on two-way measurement.